 For years I have been suggesting that you save your upcycled wool sweater scraps.
 These little scraps of felted wool are crafting GOLD.
 There are so many fun projects you can make with this stuff.
 I hope you’ve been saving them!
 Here is a perfect project for even the smallest pieces of wool sweaters.

-What are the benefits and purpose of wool dryer balls?
+What are the benefits of using dryer balls?

-- No chemicals, perfumes, unnatural additives that are in dryer sheets.
+No chemicals, perfumes, or unnatural additives that are in dryer sheets.
 (This is just one of the many articles found telling how dangerous these sheets are).

 - Pull the moisture out of your clothes so you don’t have to run your dryer as long, saving you time and money!